Hydraulic Cylinder Rebuild Guide | Thompson Tractor

 • Seals: Seals are designed to handle the increasing pressure and temperatures of the hydraulic cylinder.
 The right seals from your cylinder are essential to prevent leaks that lead to poor machine performance.

 • Pumps and motors: High-quality pumps and motors are critical for your machine’s functionality.
-They allow your equipment to lift, move, or tune effectively.
+They allow your equipment to lift, move, or turn effectively.

 • Cylinders and rods: Hydraulic cylinders and rods are responsible for the power and driving force your machine needs to operate in harsh conditions.
 The lack of proper maintenance can affect your equipment’s optimal functions.